TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 5 - Availability Dashboards/_index.md

 # Availability Dashboards

 The availability dashboards aims to implement the capacity concept covered in Availability Management chapter.
-They are rather limited, hence if you have something let’s collaborate!
+They are rather limited, hence if you have something let's collaborate!

 {{% children %}}